 The Champaign County African American Heritage Trail is a celebration of the lives and contributions of African Americans in the Champaign County area.
 The mission is to educate today’s residents and visitors about the rich cultural history of a people whose stories have been largely unrecognized, but who directly shaped the place we call home.
 Our vision is to inspire conversation, expand understanding, and contribute to a better society.
-An important goal for the Trail is to provide a free and accessible experience for visitors and all community members.
+An important goal for the Trail is to provide an accessible experience for visitors and all community members.

 The Trail is a community-driven and volunteer-led initiative.
 Content on this website is continually updated and reviewed, so please visit periodically for new information.
 To submit history, buildings, or events for inclusion on the Trail, or to provide feedback on existing content, visit the Connect page.

 Barbara Suggs-Mason, Educator

 - Essie Harris, Douglass Branch Library

 - Gabe Lewis, Champaign County Regional Planning Commission

 - Jessica Ballard, University Archives, University of Illinois